megala84/DisneyGroup1/chapter1.md

-## ABOUT Aurora
+## ABOUT the story

-Aurora is yound programmar
+Aurora a project manager at DisneyTech project SweetDreams
+Maleficent an illegal programmer
+Security lead Flora
+Ethical hacker -  Phillips